flask-restful/flask-restful/docs/quickstart.rst

         def get(self, **kwargs):
             return TodoDao(todo_id='my_todo', task='Remember the milk')

 The above example takes a python object and prepares it to be serialized.
-The marshall_with decorator will apply the transformation described by resource_fields.
+The marshal_with decorator will apply the transformation described by resource_fields.
 The only fields extracted from the object is ``task``.
 The ``Url`` field is a special field that takes an endpoint name and generates a Url for that endpoint in the response.
 Many of the field types you need are already included.
 See the `Fields` guide